 ḳhudā bande se ḳhud pūchhe batā terī razā kyā hai

-Iqbal began his study at the Scottish Mission School and later earned an M. A. in philosophy before joining Trinity College and completing his legal education there.
+Iqbal began his study at the Scottish Mission School and later earned an M. A. in philosophy before joining Trinity College.
+And completing his legal education there.
 He advanced his knowledge by obtaining a doctorate from Germany in The Development of Metaphysics in Persia.
-Iqbal held many jobs at various times; he participated in politics, practiced law, and attended the second Round Table Conference in addition to teaching philosophy.
-He wrote a well-known patriotic song that honors India\’s magnificence even though he supported the idea of Pakistan\’s founding and is revere there as the nation\’s poet.
+Iqbal held many jobs at various times; he participated in politics, practiced law, and attended the second Round Table Conference.
+In addition to teaching philosophy.
+He wrote a well-known patriotic song that honors India\’s magnificence even though.
+He support the idea of Pakistan\’s founding and is revere there as the nation\’s poet.
 After receiving a knighthood from King George V, he adopted Sir Mohammad Iqbal\’s name.

 As he reconfigured key poetic elements like metaphor, myth, and symbol to revisit history, philosophy, and the Islamic faith to construct his vision, his poetry became a spectacular location where message and art fused.
 Asraar-e Khudi, Rumooz-e Bekhudi, Baang-e Daraa, Baal-e Jibreel, Payaam-e Mashriq, Zaboor-e \’Ajm, Javed Naama, Zarb-e Kaleem, and Armaghaan-e Hijaz are among the poetry collections he has left behind, in addition to his lectures, which were compiled in English as The Reconstruction of Religious Though